Blog

 • Contain.
 Everyone has bad days.
 Everyone.
 But, when you are having a bad day, be aware that the energy you bring to class – positive or negative – has an effect on the group as a whole; the smaller and/or tighter the group, the more amplified the effect.
 Can you leave your terrible, horrible, no-good very-bad day in the lobby for one hour?
 Try it and see.
 I believe in you!

 • Speaking of bad days, it’s a lovely thing to remember that your teacher is (gasp!) also human.
-You likely have no idea what they’re going through – terrible day, financial fears, family troubles, etc. Your coach has a lot to deal with if there’s more than one of you in the air, and Tatiana is climbing too high again after you’ve told her 12 times to keep it low, and your French isn’t good enough to communicate with Pat so you’re both using a weird English/French hybrid and they’re giving you the I-don’t-understand-a-word-you’re-saying look, and Biff got laid off, and Maria is doing that weird shoulder thing again, and why is it so freaking loud in this space, and so on.
+You likely have no idea what they’re going through – terrible day, financial fears, family troubles, etc. Your coach has a lot to deal with if there’s more than one of you in the air, and Tatiana is climbing too high again after you’ve told her 12 times to keep it low, and your French isn’t good enough to communicate with Pat so you’re both using a weird English/French hybrid and les charades and they’re giving you the I-don’t-understand-a-word-you’re-saying look, and Biff got laid off, and Maria is doing that weird shoulder thing again, and why is it so freaking loud in this space, and so on.
 Do not torture your teacher.

 • Think before you speak (this is a lesson I will struggle with in perpetuity).
 Before you ____________ (complain loudly, body shame yourself and by extension others, give unsolicited feedback on someone’s work, etc), ask yourself if your words are a) true b) necessary c) kind.
 Not kind or helpful?
 Consider just saying them in your head and maybe forgo the spoken version.
+Whisper them into your shirt if you need to.

 • A core value in my classes is inclusion, and I hope it’s the same in your studio.
 I still have a lot to learn, and am often surprised by things I never considered or missed the first time.
 A big part of inclusion is making others feel welcomed into classes.
 I have some students I’ve mentally dubbed The Welcome Wagon, because they never fail to make new students feel welcome and included.
 Say hello to newbies or offer encouragement!
 Is there a culture of clique-y behavior in your studio?
 It doesn’t have to be that way!
 Be the change, people.
 Everyone wins!
 Be on the lookout for folks who are getting left out.